frenetisch-applaudierend/mocka/Readme.md

 …or both of course.

+Tip: Add a snippet to the Xcode snippet library for `whenCalling ... thenDo ...`

+Examples about stubbing are in `Examples/ExamplesStub.m`.

 # Alternatives to Mocka
 If you don’t like my implementation or you’re just looking for alternatives, here are a few other mocking libraries I’ve used before.
 Maybe one of those suits your needs: